 In Canada, any state will accept a couple of men as fathers of the baby regardless of whether they are married except Quebec where surrogacy is prohibited.
 In the U.S., only a few states such as California or Nevada will accept this situation; and in other states, such as Texas or Utah, the couple must be united in marriage to be accepted as the baby's parents.

-Suggested for you: How Does Surrogacy Work for Gay Couples?.
+Read the full article on: How Does Surrogacy Work for Gay Couples? ( 45).